Monday, July 7, 2014

 Milwaukee, Wisconsin – April 2001.
 My Basic Elements of Film making instructor comes into the classroom completely irate; the source of her anger – the Josie and the Pussycats movie.
 She can’t believe that Hollywood has adapted a second rate Hanna Barbara cartoon into a full length theatrical feature.
 It is, in her words, “the death of cinema!”
 It should be noted that she has not seen the movie, but has already declared it an “irredeemable piece of garbage.”
 How can an adaptation of little loved 70s cartoon possibly be good?

-She must have felt vindicated when Josie and the Pussycats opened not only to poor reviews, but box office as well.
+She must have felt vindicated when Josie and the Pussycats opened not only to poor reviews, but poor box office as well.
 It was a financial failure; grossing a pathetic $14,886,015 (worldwide) on a $39 million budget.
-The critics were especially harsh in their assessment of the films; Roger Ebert gave it half a star.
+The critics were especially harsh in their assessment of the film; Roger Ebert gave it half a star.
 While it may not have been “the death of cinema,” it essentially ended the movie careers of directing/writing team of Deborah Kaplan and Harry Elfont.

 It has baffled me why Josie and the Pussycats performed so poorly at the box office.
 After all, a movie doesn’t necessarily have to be good in order to be a huge success; just look at the Transformers movies.
 There a few reasons, I believe, why the movie did extremely poor business: